 PI: Tea Godoladze (email@example.com

-), Ilia State University, with co-PIs Arkadi Karakhanyan, Institute of Geological Sciences, Armenian Academy of Sciences; and Fakhraddin Abulfat oglu Kadirov (email@example.com
+), Ilia State University, with co-PIs Arkadi Karakhanyan (deceased, November 2017), Institute of Geological Sciences, Armenian Academy of Sciences; and Fakhraddin Abulfat oglu Kadirov (firstname.lastname@example.org

 ), Institute of Geology, Azerbaijan National Academy of Sciences